Policies & Prospectus

 You’ve decided to pursue your fine art studies and are now in search of a comprehensive program that offers superlative training and a traditional approach to classical drawing and painting.
 Academy of Realist Art (ARA) is a good choice because it emphasizes a 19th century, European atelier technique that has a proven record of success.
 Whether you are at an amateur or professional level, ARA instructors are dedicated to helping you fulfill your individual artistic goals.
 The curriculum is outlined below:

-Your instructors are Fernando Freitas, Juan Martinez, Ryan Gauvin, Mark Daniels, Marco Colangelo, and Nancy Calder.
+Your instructors are Fernando Freitas, Ryan Gauvin, Esteban Rodriguez, Miriam Rosenthal, and Marco Colangelo.
 At the senior student level, you will also benefit from demonstrations and instruction by “Living Masters” brought in by ARA.
 Guest lecturers are scheduled throughout the year.

 ARA operates year-round and the year is divided into the following semesters: